Even the most pedestrian claw is a crucial body part! Below are a few things you may not know about claws:

 2. Claws are integrally attached to the bone.

 The body works hard to ensure that the connection between claw and bone is as seamless as possible.
 That means that damage to the claw can impact the adjacent bony structures.
 Ouch!

 Younger pets are more likely to suffer trauma to their claws and paws, such as rips and fractures, during rambunctious activity.
 Meanwhile, older pets are more likely to experience the claw-specific effects of inactivity, hormonal changes, orthopedic problems, and immune-mediated disorders.

 As if it weren’t enough that paws are super sensitive under normal circumstances, treating painful claw conditions can be nearly impossible for some pets.
 That explains why veterinarians often resort to anesthetizing pets for what may seem like even the simplest of claw problems.

-6. Self-trauma is the cause of plenty of claw problems.
+5. Self-trauma is the cause of many claw problems.

-That’s true for active pets whose toenails are worn down in the natural course of their scratching or walking behavior.
-But when pets get older, reduced activity can result in overgrown nails.
-That’s why owners should try to trim claws throughout their pets’ lifetimes, regardless of whether it’s strictly necessary.
-You never know when things might change.
+This is true for active pets whose toenails are worn down in the natural course of their scratching or walking behavior.
+When pets get older, reduced activity can result in overgrown nails and nail trims may be necessary.
+It’s a good idea to handle and trim claws throughout your pets’ lifetimes, regardless of whether it’s strictly necessary – you never know when things might change.

 At the risk of soapboxing it, let me offer this final bit: Training yourself to handle your pets’ claws is perhaps the single most useful thing you can do to improve claw care.
-And to get there, you’ve got to train your pet to accept your ministrations.
 Easier said than done, I know, but now that every forward-thinking puppy kindergarten class teaches simple paw handling, we’re well on our way to making paw-shy pets a problem of the past.

 When you start handling your pet’s paws early in life (kittens, too), you’ll have established a connection between your love and his paws.
 And when that happens, exceptional claw health isn’t far behind.